Travel and Tourism > Electrical Facts

 If you want to bring any electrical appliances or devices from North America to Europe, think twice.
-While rechargeable electronics (cell phones, laptop computers, cameras, iPods, etc.) usually present few problems, you need to know a lot more about large appliances, TV sets, and anything else that doesn’t run on batteries.
+While rechargeable, low-power electronics (cell phones, laptop computers, cameras, iPads, etc.) present few problems, you need to know a lot more about large appliances, TV sets, and anything else that doesn’t run on batteries.

 Second, North American and European electrical plugs are like square pegs in round holes—literally.
 A German plug (ein Stecker) has two round prongs, and a German electrical outlet (eine Steckdose) has, quite logically, two round holes for a receptacle.

 If you absolutely must have those US appliances or devices, it can be done, but you need to be aware of the problems involved, as well as the pros and cons of various solutions.
 Read on…

 While it is easy to buy plug adapters that convert the North American-style flat pronged plugs to European round Schuko ones, this only solves half the problem.
 It doesn’t help with the voltage disparity.
 Also, keep in mind that there are at least six different models of European plugs, and — just to keep things interesting — even the more-or-less-standard round pronged plugs come in fat-pronged and skinny-pronged versions!

 A plug or other electrical product approved for use in Germany, has a “DVE” marking (“ÖVE” in Austria, “+S” in Switzerland) on the item or on the accompanying literature.
 This is the Germanic equivalent of the “UL” symbol in the US.
 (Most adapters sold in the US will not have the European markings, since they are intended for use in more than one European country.
 This does not mean they are unsafe.)
 Often in Europe, because of the many electrical variations, appliances are sold without any electrical cord or plug.
 You sometimes have to buy that separately.